 Moreover, we follow the classic route to Philim.
 It is a big Gurung village.
 After this, we trek on a fair path towards the North Direction and pass the Millet field (Kodo) then we reach Ekle Bhatti.

 The trekking route from Ekle Bhatti energies steep to the massif Gorge, then trails descent to grassy land.
 We now cross the River and trek along the west bank of Budi Gandaki.
 You trek now towards the east side of the river and back again.
-We continue the walk along the valley, cross some bamboo forest, then we reach Deng Village.
+We continue the walk along the valley, cross some bamboo forest, then reach Deng Village.

 Day 05: Deng to Namrung Village